isabella232/help-7/sphinx/src/index.rst

 Cost Anomalies
 ^^^^^^^^^^^^^^

 With so many moving parts in the cloud, it"s critical to keep a finger on the pulse of your costs.
-However, unless IT regularly monitors cloud spend, sudden spikes in resource costs can remain undetected for weeks — until the monthly bill arrives.
+However, unless IT regularly monitors cloud spend, sudden spikes in resource costs can remain undetected for weeks :raw-html:`&mdash;` until the monthly bill arrives.

 As a result, critical staff resources are wasted manually monitoring for and identifying the scope & source of problems.